Joseph L. Bristow

 Joseph Little Bristow (July 22, 1861 – July 14, 1944) was a Republican politician from the American state of Kansas.
 Elected in 1908, Bristow served a single term in the United States Senate where he gained recognition for his support of several political causes of the Progressive Era.
 In retirement, Bristow was a farmer in Annandale, Virginia.

-Bristow was a bit player in a legendary episode in American political folklore when his Senate speech on "what the country needs" moved a bored Vice President Thomas R. Marshall, the presiding officer, to stage whisper "What this country really needs is a good five-cent cigar."
+Bristow is a part of American political folklore when his Senate speech on "what the country needs" moved a bored Vice President Thomas R. Marshall, the presiding officer, to stage whisper "What this country really needs is a good five-cent cigar."

 Early life

 Joseph Little Bristow was born just outside the hamlet of Hazel Green, Kentucky on July 22, 1861, the son of William Bristow and Savannah (Little) Bristow.
 William Bristow was the son of a Methodist minister who had become a Methodist minister, taught school, and was a Union Army veteran of the American Civil War.
 Following the 1868 death of his mother, Bristow was raised and educated in his grandfather's devoutly religious household.

 William Bristow moved to Kansas in 1876, and Joseph Bristow followed.
 After briefly working as a farmer, Bristow decided to pursue a career as a Methodist minister, and in 1882, his wife and he moved to Baldwin, Kansas so Bristow could enroll at Baker University.